 - Search "AnExplorer"

-- Tap "Install" — you'll see a toggle to install on connected watch devices
+- Tap "Install" — you'll see a toggle showing connected watch devices

 - Enable the watch toggle